Energy transition

 Project status and technical concept

-The approval process for the complex project has started with the scoping, which sets the framework for the assessment of environmental impacts, followed by the submission of the application to the responsible approval authority, the Brandenburg State Office for the Environment, in May 2023.
-We are aiming for commissioning at the end of the 2020s.
+The approval process for the complex project has already started.
+We submitted the permit application to the responsible authority, the Brandenburg State Office for the Environment, in May 2023.We are aiming for commissioning at the end of the 2020s.

 The modular structure at a glance